lalitha1810/Projects/README.md

 Amitava Ghosh, ex-CTO at TaxiForSure says “While raw talent can never be replaced, data science and statistical analysis is going to help in putting together a sharper strategy for the game, just like it helps in business."

-Click here to know more about our IBM Certified Hadoop Developer course

 How cricket data is used for analytics in World Cup Cricket 2015?

 The main goal of ICC is to provide real time and interesting story telling statistics to the viewers through Big Data Analytics.
 ICC is using 40 years of historical world cup data to give out the best cricket predictions and enhance the experience of the viewers at World Cup Cricket 2015.